 Stowe Recreation Path

 The Stowe Recreation Path is open all year long and is enjoyed by cyclists, runners and walkers in the spring, summer and fall.
-During the winter, the Town of Stowe grooms the path for Nordic skiers – please be respectful of the groomed tracks if you are not cross-country skiing.
+During the winter, Stowe Nordic grooms the path for Nordic skiers – please be respectful of the groomed tracks if you are not cross-country skiing.
 Snowshoeing is also popular.
 Many area restaurants and shops are directly accessible from the path.
 With many bridges, swimming holes, picnic tables and access to Stowe’s scenic views, the path is a great way to experience Stowe.

 The Stowe Recreation Path also offers two bike maintenance stations at Lintilhac Park and Chase Park.
 Stations include all of the tools necessary to perform basic bike repairs and maintenance.
 Looking to rent a bike?
 Bike rentals are available.

 - Lintilhac Park: behind the Stowe Community Church on Main Street in Stowe Village